Blog>>Networks>>Network infrastructure>>Open Programmable Infrastructure - a common standard for DPU/IPU-like devices

-Open Programmable Infrastructure - A Common Standard for DPU/IPU-Like Devices
+Open Programmable Infrastructure - a common standard for DPU/IPU-like devices

 With the extreme growth of data that is processed every day in data centers, network performance is constantly being challenged and improved.
 In this reality, hardware acceleration and offloading have become more popular, which causes the evolution of network interface cards even faster.
 Hardware vendors build more specialized devices called SmartNICs and DPUs/IPUs or, recently, superNICs.
 Unfortunately, the usual problem with young technologies is that each vendor develops their own standards and interfaces, leading to lower flexibility and vendor lock-ins.
 To address this issue, major companies in the field, like Nvidia, Intel, Marvel, F5, and others, started cooperation within the Linux Foundation project to create a shared, open-source standard for managing DPU/IPU-like devices.
 As a result, the Open Programmable Infrastructure (aka OPI) project was created.